jupyter-book/jupyter-book/docs/start/overview.md

 ## Next step: build your book

-Now that you've got a Jupyter Book folder structure, we can create the HTML (or PDF) for each of your book's pages.
+Now that you've got a Jupyter Book folder structure, you can create the HTML (or PDF) for each of your book's pages.
 That's covered in the next section.